 "For dynamic stimuli at the focus of attention, the timing of brain activity became more precisely synchronized with the flickering," said Satoru Suzuki, associate professor of psychology at Northwestern and co-author of the study.

 The results suggest that attention can make a stimulus stand out by making brain responses to the stimulus more coherent.
 "This doesn't change the stimulus but can make it more effective for guiding our behavior," Grabowecky said.

 "When you need to dig deep to summon that extra ounce of attention, it's as if you engage a symphony of brain activity that can come to your rescue as millions of neurons together make the music that represents a vivid conscious experience," added Ken Paller, professor of psychology at Northwestern and co-investigator of the study.

 Source: Northwestern University

-Explore further: Heavy drinking during adolescence—dire effects on the brain
+Explore further: Creativity may rely on 'teamwork' in the brain